amplience/dc-integration-stylitics/README.md

 ![Stylitics Widgets)](./docs/media/stylitics-main.png)

-A library for managing Stylitics widgets within modern web frameworks, configuring them with content items from Amplience, as well as a collection of content types and schemas you can install to make integrating Stylitics with Amplience considerably easier.
+A library for managing Stylitics Widgets within modern web frameworks, configuring them with content items from Amplience, as well as a collection of Content Types and Schemas you can install to make integrating Stylitics with Amplience considerably easier.

 ## ⚙️ Features
 - Convert Content Item into Stylitics arguments
 - Automatically create Stylitics Widget
-- Import schemas, types, samples items in a Dynamic Content hub
+- Import Schemas, Content Types, samples Content Items in a Dynamic Content hub
-- Use provided templates for Content Rendering Service visualisation and cards
+- Use provided Templates for Content Rendering Service visualisation and cards

 ## Dependency versions